-Crusty No-knead Dutch Oven Bread – An amazing bakery style Bread with a golden crisp outer crust, a soft, chewy interior with great flavor.
+Crusty No-knead Dutch Oven Bread – An amazing bakery-style bread with a golden crisp outer crust and a soft, chewy interior with great flavor.
 If you use the dutch oven you will achieve a crunchy artisan-type crust.
 This is a fantastic rustic bread!

 A very easy and astonishingly tasty, crispy artisan bread with no kneading involved.
 All the hands-on time you need is altogether less than 10 minutes because no kneading is required in making this Bread.
 Hence the fermentation time will be extended.
 All the other time involved is just resting time.

-The resting time of this type of Bread usually takes between 18 to 24 hours, but this method does not require that much time that is why I call it the quick No-Knead Dutch Oven Bread.
-All the resting time you need is just about 3 hours, and you will have a beautiful Crusty No-knead Dutch Oven Bread on your dining table.
+The resting time of this type of Bread usually takes between 18 to 24 hours, but this method does not require that much time which is why I call it the quick No-Knead Dutch Oven Bread.
+All the resting time you need is just about 3 hours, and you will have a beautiful loaf of crusty, no-knead dutch oven bread on your dining table.

 Yes, I have a love affair with Bread.
 From sweet soft white Bread to Dinner Rolls, to No-knead Baguettes, to No-knead Bread rolls, and more.
 I think that has more to do with childhood Nostalgia.
 I remember the smell coming to my house every morning from a nearby bakery.
 The smell is irresistible.
 To date, when I perceive the aroma of Bread, I just can’t resist it.

 All you need is hot water, salt, flour, and yeast, then mix everything together – don’t knead, just mix till the dough absorbs all the water.
 That’s all for the dough.
 Cover up the dough and leave to rest for two hours – get yourself a good movie to watch at this time.
 For me, being a busy mom.
 What I do is either clean up, run a quick grocery trip or do some laundry.